 3 Create an emotional connection with your customers

 Building upon the core psychology of communication “it is not what you say, it is how you say it”, the award-winning team at Lebara Limited have translated a vision to “make lives better” into a powerful operational culture that reinforces this emotional connection with customers.
-The result is the highest level of customer advocacy in their industry through a culture that is illustrated via the following customer service video.

 4 Capture customer feedback